taylors42/taylors42/README.md

 **My Reseach Interest and I'am open to**:
 - Web Development
-- any collaboration work
+- Any collaboration work
-- open-source projects
+- Open-source projects

 ## Skills: